hashgraph/guardian/docs/getting-started/getting-started/installation.md

 To generate Web3.Storage API KEY.
 Please follow the steps from [https://web3.storage/docs/#quickstart](https://web3.storage/docs/#quickstart) to obtain it.
 To know complete information on generating API Key please check : [how-to-generate-web3.storage-api-key.md](how-to-generate-web3.storage-api-key.md "mention")

 4\.
 Build and launch with Docker.
+Make sure you use Docker Compose V2 (comes with Docker Desktop > 3.6.0) as at https://docs.docker.com/compose/install/.
 Please note that this build is meant to be used in production and will not contain any debug information.
 From the project's root folder:

 ```
 docker-compose up -d --build